chizzletaz/MilestoneProject4/README.md

 The information provided should be easily visible:
 - Visual aids are used, like icons and complementary colours.
 - The amount of information is kept to a minimum.
-- The user gets an indication of which page they are, e.g. by using headers.
+- The user gets an indication on which page they are, e.g. by using headers.

 The user is given feedback, in order to enhance a pleasant user experience:
 - The user gets a visual feedback during certain actions (e.g. focussing on, clicking on, hovering over buttons and links).